sneakysneak/docs/pages/installing-templates-api/account-connector-authentication.md

 The response also confirms that the Account Connector is not yet authenticated (“Authenticated”: false).

+### Account Connector Properties
+Before beginning the authentication process, you should set the values of any Parameters on the Account Connector that aren't marked as Optional.

+To identify what these Parameters are, look in the `Connector` section you receive when making the Cyclr API call above for Parameters with `IsAccountConnectorProperty`:`true` and `IsOptional`:`false`.

+You could provide some interface of your own to obtain the values for these Parameters from the user.

+Call the `POST /v1.0/account/connectors/{accountConnectorId}/properties` endpoint to set each of those values on your Account Connector.

+The Account Connector should now be ready to authenticate.

 [API Key Authentication](./api-key-authentication)
 [HTTP Basic Authentication](./basic-authentication)
 [OAuth Authentication](./oauth-authentication)